pishoyg/coptic/README.md

 1. Document the snapshot dates and versions of the apps and data imported into the repo.

-### Learner Convenience TODO's

-1. **Deploy the flashcards on a standalone app.** (100+ hours, delegate)

-1. Reassess whether Anki is your best bid.
-Learn about alternatives.
-The fact that the iOS version is paid will deter many learners!

-1. **Export accurate timestamps.** (7-8 hours)

-   1. Reimporting (supposedly identical data) produces the message "notes were used to update existing ones."
-This is evidently due to the timestamps that the notes are recorded with.
-The newer timestamps make Anki think that the cards are newer, hence it updates everything.
-This causes the following
-   problems:

-   - Any changes that a user makes to a note get overridden, even if the note content is one that the user has intentionally modified.
-   - The sync message is misleading, and lacks information that would otherwise be useful.
-   - The exported package size is unnecessarily large.
-We need only export the new notes.

-   If some notes are identical to ones that have already been exported, they should retain their old timestamps, and the new notes should acquire new timestamps.
-This should solve all of the problems above.
-   `genanki` doesn't have native support for per-note timestamps, neither does it support reading an existing package and comparing the new data against it.
-So we will likely have to do lots of manual work to solve the problem.

-   One idea that comes to mind is to export **untimestamped** data first to a TSV, rather than a package directly, to make processing either.
-We can use versioning, and export a new TSV every time we rerun the script.
-Then we can have another script whose sole purpose is:
-   1. Compare two TSV's containing notes, and
-   1. Use `genanki` to generate a package *containing only the delta* between the two versions.

-   This will facilitate testing.
-A developer can `diff` two TSVs to find out what changes (if any) their code has introduced.
-(Although there is an existing plan to enable testing by using a dummy timestamp, though this will only make it possible to check for equality, rather than print a human-readable `diff`).

-   Learners who synchronize their data will only have the old notes overridden.

 ### Collaborator Convenience TODO's

 1. **Support more seamless integration between Drive and your scripts.** (3-4